buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 ###6.
 Final Plots and Summary
-A summary of the key univariate, bivariate and multivariate plots.
+A summary of the key univariate, bivariate and multivariate plots is provided.
+For this section, some of the plot characteristics were refined, including axis and legend labels.

+The wine quality characteristic was investigated as part of the univariate analysis.
+![](figure/unnamed-chunk-23-1.png)
 Revisiting the distribution of wine quality ratings, we see that for most wines, the quality score falls between 5 and 6.
-![](figure/unnamed-chunk-23-1.png)

 As part of the bivariate analysis, a relationship between alcohol and wine quality was found.
 ![](figure/unnamed-chunk-24-1.png)
-Higher alcohol content wines: 2:Mild (between 10% and 12%), 3:Strong (12% or greater) are more represented by higher wine quality ratings.
+The above plots show histrograms of wine quality ratings, colored by alcohol content.
+The plot on the left shows the full range of wine quality ratings while the plot on the right shows the categorized quality ratings as discussed earlier.
+Alcohol content colors are matched to the alcohol content categories: 1:Weak (10% or less), 2:Mild (between 10% and 12%), and 3:Strong (12% or greater).

+The plots show that higher alcohol content wines (10% or greater) have a grater representation in observations with a higher wine quality rating (6 or greater).
+This is particularly obvious when looking at the right plot which has a much greater amount of higher alcohol content wines falling within the 'Great' wine quality category.

+Finally, as part of the multivariate analysis, the search for factors which effect wine quality was extended to include other chemical properties including density and residual sugar.
+![](figure/unnamed-chunk-25-1.png)
 Although a relationship exists between alcohol and density/residual sugar, these alternative chemical properties show no noticeable relationship to wine quality.
-![](figure/unnamed-chunk-25-1.png)

 ###Reflection